Writing Guests, Pros, and Panelists

 - Tex Thompson

-Arianne "Tex" Thompson is home-grown Texas success story.
-After earning a bachelor’s degree in history and a master’s in literature, she channeled her passion for exciting, innovative, and inclusive fiction into the Children of the Drought – an internationally-published epic fantasy Western series from Solaris.
-Now a professional speaker and writing instructor at Southern Methodist University in Dallas, Tex is blazing a trail through writers conferences, workshops, and fan conventions around the country – as an endlessly energetic, relentlessly enthusiastic one-woman stampede.
+Arianne "Tex" Thompson is the author of the Children of the Drought – an internationally-published epic fantasy Western series from Solaris.
+Now a professional speaker and writing instructor at Southern Methodist University in Dallas, Tex is blazing a trail through writers conferences, workshops, and fan conventions around the country.
 Find her online at www.TheTexFiles.com!

 - Peter Wacks